 This display type is a space-saving way to make people notice your brand in stores.
 Floor displays don’t protrude along the aisles and stick out like a sore thumb.
 On the downside, since they appear exclusively on the floor, it will be a bit more challenging to get people’s attention.

-However, floor displays are very effective as long as you get creative with them.
+However, floor displays are very effective if you get creative with them.
 A perfect example is this display by Motrin.

 Motrin is an over-the-counter pain reliever brand.
 It’s arguably not as popular as Advil and others, but it is just as effective.
 It’s just a matter of marketing it properly and raising more awareness about the brand, which is what its floor display did.